-Senior Lucas Andersen wins 7-5, 6-1 at no. 1 against Eastern Illinois freshman Freddie O'Brien during the match at Muncie's Northwest YMCA on Jan.
-22. Ball State men’s tennis will begin its season this weekend at the Purdue Invitational.
-Grace Ramey, DN File
+Senior Lucas Andersen wins 7-5, 6-1 against No. 1 Eastern Illinois freshman Freddie O'Brien during the match at Muncie's Northwest YMCA on Jan.
+22. Grace Ramey, DN File

 Ball State men's tennis opens fall portion of season